m4opt/m4opt/docs/scenarios/ztf.rst

 ZTF observations are subject to the following constraints:

 *   The telescope must

     -   observe fields with an airmass below 2.5
-    -   observe fields greater than [DISTANCE] from the moon
+    -   observe fields greater than [DISTANCE] from the center of the moon
     -   observe fields below [max declination for ZTF]
 *   The telescope can only make observations after the sun is 18° below the horizon